 As noted by historian James Baldwin, “History does not refer merely, or even principally, to the past.
 On the contrary, the great force of history comes from the fact that we carry it within us. . .and history is literally present in all that we do.”
-The mission of the CAF WASP Squadron is to honor the Women Airforce Service Pilots and use their story to inspire young people to overcome current day challenges to achieve their dreams.
-This CAF RISE ABOVE educational initiative will encourage students to utilize six guiding principles: Aim High, Believe in Yourself, Use your Brain, Never Quit, Be Ready to Go, and Expect to Win.
+The mission of the CAF WASP Squadron is to honor the Women Airforce Service Pilots and use their history to inspire young people to overcome current day challenges to achieve their dreams; to make the WASP history part of everything they wish to achieve.
+The CAF RISE ABOVE educational initiative will encourage students to utilize six guiding principles: Aim High, Believe in Yourself, Use your Brain, Never Quit, Be Ready to Go, and Expect to Win.

 Engineering test pilots: Doris Burmeister Nathan, 44-W-1; Elizabeth V. Chadwick Dressler, 43-W-8, Dorothy Dodd Eppstein, 44-W-1, Helen Skjersaa, 43-W-8

 North American Aviation B-25 Mitchell medium bomber (U.S. Air Force)

 THEN and NOW